-- Some BEST SHOT scenes cannot be used while recording a movie. - "For YouTube" scene cannot be used while shooting a snapshot. - The BEST SHOT YouTube scene sets up the camera for recording movies that are optimized for uploading to YouTube.
-Movies recorded with the YouTube scene are stored in a special folder to make them easy to locate for uploading (page 98). - Your camera includes a sample scene that optimizes settings for auction site images.
+- Some BEST SHOT scenes cannot be used while recording a movie. - "For YouTube" scene cannot be used while shooting a snapshot. - The "Voice Recording" scene cannot be used while shooting a snapshot or recording a movie. - Some scenes like "Night Scene Portrait" results in a slow shutter speed setting.
+Since a slow shutter speed increases the chance of digital noise in the image, the camera automatically performs a digital noise reduction process when either of these scenes is selected.
+This means that it will take a bit longer for the image to be saved which is indicated by the back lamp flashing green.
+Do not perform any key operation during that time.
+Also, it is a good idea to use a tripod to avoid image blur due to camera movement when shooting at slow shutter speeds. - The BEST SHOT YouTube scene sets up the camera for recording movies that are optimized for uploading to YouTube.
+Movies recorded with the YouTube scene are stored in a special folder to make them easy to locate for uploading (page 94). - Your camera includes a sample scene that optimizes settings for auction site images.
 Depending on your camera model, the sample scene is named either "For eBay" or "Auction".
-Images you record using the auction site sample scene are stored in a special folder so you can easily find them on your computer (page 98). - High Sensitivity - The high sensitivity setting is disabled whenever the camera's flash fires. - High sensitivity may not produce the desired results in very dark conditions. - When shooting with slow shutter speeds, use a tripod to protect against blurring due to camera movement. - Under certain lighting conditions, the camera will perform an automatic noise filtering operation to reduce digital noise in the image.
-This operation causes the camera to take longer than normal to save the image and be ready for the next shot. - · BEST SHOT scene images were not shot using this camera.
+Images you record using the auction site sample scene are stored in a special folder so you can easily find them on your computer (page 94).

-- Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are made after you select a BEST SHOT scene.
+- · High Sensitivity - The high sensitivity setting is disabled whenever the camera's flash fires. - High sensitivity may not produce the desired results in very dark conditions. - When shooting with slow shutter speeds, use a tripod to protect against blurring due to camera movement. - Under certain lighting conditions, the camera will perform an automatic noise filtering operation to reduce digital noise in the image.
+This operation causes the camera to take longer than normal to save the image and be ready for the next shot. - BEST SHOT scene images were not shot using this camera. - Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are made after you select a BEST SHOT scene.
 Note, however, that the BEST SHOT settings revert to their defaults when you select another BEST SHOT scene or turn off the camera.